piggypiggyyoinkyoink/tomfoolery/README.md

 Note: Due to financial constraints, this is currently hosted on a potato.
 Latency may be... less than ideal.

 ## Game Modes
 **Solo**: See how many places you can name in the selected region.
 No time limit, no pressure.
-Upon ending the game, you can copy a permanent link to your results.
+Upon ending the game, you can copy a permanent link to your results to share with your friends.

 **VS**: Create or join rooms with your friends to see who knows the most place names.
-- Normal: *Coming Soon!*
+- Normal: Each player enters place names independently.
+The player with the most places named after the time runs out wins.
 - Lockout: Once one player has entered a place name, noone else can!
-The player with the most places named within the time limit wins.
+The player with the most places named after the time runs out wins.

 Note: Places that share a name with each other DO count as multiple places in all modes.